MRez321/lyma-installer/README.md

 1. You will be prompted to enter your Nexus username and User Token.
 2. The script fetches the latest version number from Nexus (`latest.txt`).
 3. It downloads the versioned zip archive and extracts the files directly into a folder named `lyma-docker` in your current directory.
+4. If an existing `.env` file is found in the `lyma-docker` folder, the installer will automatically back it up and restore it after the new files are extracted, ensuring your secrets are never lost.
-4. It cleans up the temporary downloaded zip files.
+5. It cleans up the temporary downloaded zip files.
-5. It leaves your system PATH completely untouched.
+6. It leaves your system PATH completely untouched.

 ## Updating

 To update to the newest release, simply run the installation command again from the same directory.
-The installer will automatically download the new version and overwrite the existing `lyma-docker` folder.
+The installer will automatically download the new version, overwrite the existing `lyma-docker` folder, and preserve your local `.env` file.